Improving Bridge estimators via $f$-GAN: Other choices of -divergence

 The weighted Harmonic divergence $H_{\pi}(q_1^{(\phi)},q_2)$ is not the only choice of $f$ divergence to minimize if our goal is to increase the overlap between $q_1^{(\phi)}$ and $q_2$.
 Recall that in Algorithm \ref{algo_practical} we parameterize $q_1^{(\phi)}$ as a Normalizing flow.
-Since both $\tilde q_1,\tilde q_2$ are available and $q_1^{(\phi)}$ is computationally tractable, it is also possible to estimate $q_1^{(\phi)}$ by asymptotically minimizing $KL(q_1^{(\phi)},q_2)$ or $KL(q_2,q_1^{(\phi)})$ without using the $f$-GAN framework.
+Since both $\tilde q_1,\tilde q_2$ are available, it is also possible to estimate $q_1^{(\phi)}$ by maximizing the log likelihood $\log \tilde q_2(T_{\phi}(\omega_{1j}))$ or $\log \tilde q_1^{(\phi)}(\omega_{2j})$ without using the $f$-GAN framework.
+This is asymptotically equivalent to approximating $q_2$ using $q_1^{(\phi)}$ by minimizing $KL(q_1^{(\phi)},q_2)$ or $KL(q_2,q_1^{(\phi)})$.
 In addition to the KL divergence, other common $f$-divergences such as the Squared Hellinger distance and the weighted Jensen-Shannon divergence are also sensible measures of overlap between densities, and we can minimize these divergences using the $f$-GAN framework in a similar fashion to Algorithm \ref{algo_idealized}.
 However, $f$-divergences such as KL divergence, Squared Hellinger distance and the weighted Jensen-Shannon divergence are inefficient compared to the weighted Harmonic divergence $H_{s_2}(q_1^{(\phi)},q_2)$ if our goal is to minimize $RE^2(\hat r_{opt}^{(\phi)})$.
 In Proposition \ref{prop: minimizing_optimal_bridge_RMSE} we have shown that under the i.i.d. assumption, minimizing $H_{s_2}(q_1^{(\phi)},q_2)$ with respect to $q_1^{(\phi)}$ is equivalent to minimizing the first order approximation of $RE^2(\hat r_{opt}^{(\phi)})$ directly.
 On the other hand, \cite{meng1996simulating} show that asymptotically,

 up to the first order, where $n = n_1+n_2$ and $s_i = n_i/n$ for $i=1,2$ under the same i.i.d. assumption.
 Note that $H^2(q_1^{(\phi)},q_2) \rightarrow 0$ also implies $RE^2(\hat r^{(\phi)}_{opt}) \rightarrow 0$, but minimizing $H^2(q_1^{(\phi)},q_2)$ with respect to the density $q_1^{(\phi)}$ can be viewed as minimizing an \emph{upper bound} of the first order approximation of $RE^2(\hat r_{opt}^{(\phi)})$, which is less efficient.
 Here we show minimizing $JS_{\pi}(q_1^{(\phi)},q_2)$, $KL(q_1^{(\phi)},q_2)$ or $KL(q_2,q_1^{(\phi)})$ with respect to $q_1^{(\phi)}$ can also be viewed as minimizing some upper bounds of the first order approximation of $RE^2(\hat r_{opt}^{(\phi)})$.